...

 Today’s high school students are tomorrow’s lifesavers, and we need them to become life-long blood donors.
 Our Red Graduation Cord program is designed to recognize seniors at their graduation ceremony for being a life-saving blood donor, and to honor them for making significant contributions to our community.

-Application for the 2024- 25 High School Red Cord Program is now CLOSED.
+Application for the 2025- 26 High School Red Cord Program is now OPEN.

 Each student who qualifies and submits their online application will receive a Certificate and red Recognition Cord.